Accelerating Knowledge to Practice

 - Make this process routine.

-- Implementation science and health behavior change
+- Implementation and practice

 We coordinate a pan-university Learning Health System initiative, the LHS Collaboratory, which aims to advance research and development of learning health systems at the University of Michigan.
 Our faculty also participate on coordination teams for numerous regional and national learning health system events.